-Monday marked the grand opening of Step Up on Vine, a LEED Platinum, permanent supportive housing for the chronically homeless in Hollywood, owned by the non-profit organization Step Up On Second.
+Monday marked the grand opening of Step Up on Vine: LEED Platinum, permanent supportive housing for the chronically homeless in Hollywood, owned by the non-profit organization Step Up On Second.

 The Los Angeles Homelessness Services Authority estimates that 50,000 people are homeless in LA County on any given night.
 Of those, around 6,000 are considered both chronically homeless and mentally ill.
 While these statistics are bleak, Step Up On Second has risen up as a game-changer and a cause for immense hope.
-In 2010, the organization made a Clinton Global Initiative (CGI) Commitment to Action to “Sustainably end homelessness in Hollywood.”
-Together with Shangri-La Industries, the Corporation for Supportive Housing, and the American Roundtable to Abolish Homelessness, they set a goal to acquire, develop and operate 200 LEED-certified permanent supportive home units by 2014.
-As of Monday, they are now half way to reaching that ambitious goal.
+In 2010, the organization made a Clinton Global Initiative (CGI) Commitment to Action to “sustainably end homelessness in Hollywood.”
+Together with Shangri-La Industries, the Corporation for Supportive Housing, and the American Roundtable to Abolish Homelessness, they set a goal to acquire, develop and operate 200 LEED-certified permanent supportive housing units by 2014.
+As of Monday, they are now halfway to reaching that ambitious goal.

 The opening of this incredible facility is further realization of this promise.
 At Step Up On Vine, “LEED Platinum” is more than just a plaque.
 It says that these residents matter.
 They deserve a Platinum building with clean air, daylight and rooftop vegetable garden.
 This is sustainable housing that will offer shelter, a healthy environment, and the opportunity to grow their own food to eat and to sell locally.
 It’s a place to call home, where people can “step up” to better lives.